 Make sure to add links to their stream channels and socials near the top of each page or in your sidebar.

-Sync your StreamWeasels plugins to automatically broadcast your team’s streams live.
+Sync your StreamWeasels plugins to broadcast your team’s streams live automatically.

-If you choose to sell team merchandise, add a section for those items.
+Add a section for those items if you choose to sell team merchandise.
 Include links for all other affiliates you work with as a team.

 Reasons You Should Have an Esports Team Website